framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 If you get AOB errors when injecting the dll, it might be the engine's code hasn't been fully initialized yet and AOB scanning can't find it.
 Simply load a level and try again by pressing `CTRL+END`.

+If the game crashes when injecting the unlocker, try to inject it when a level is loaded.

 ## Credits